mui/mui-x/docs/data/date-pickers/legacy-date-picker/legacy-date-picker.md

 <p class="description">The legacy date picker let the user select a date.</p>

 :::warning
-This page describes how the legacy date pickers work.
+This page describes how the legacy Date Pickers work.
-If you are already using the v6 alpha or beta, we recommend you to try the [new date pickers](/x/react-date-pickers/date-picker/).
+If you are already using the v6 alpha or beta, we recommend you to try the [new Date Pickers](/x/react-date-pickers/date-picker/).

-At the end of the v6 beta phase, the legacy date pickers will be removed and replaced the new date pickers (which will be renamed to match the current name of the legacy pickers).
+At the end of the v6 beta phase, the legacy Date Pickers will be removed and replaced the new Date Pickers (which will be renamed to match the current names of the legacy Pickers).
 :::

 Date pickers are displayed with: